weso/shex-lite-evolution/proposals/0001-compact-syntax.md

 ## Alternatives considered

-Use of other syntaxes like JSON-LD or N-Triples
+Use of other syntaxes like JSON-LD or N-Triples.